Mein Kampf in Arabic

-Translations

-Translations between 1934 and 1937

-The first attempts to translate Mein Kampf into Arabic were extracts in various Arab newspapers in the early 1930s.
-Journalist and Arab nationalist Yunus al-Sabawi published translated extracts in the Baghdad newspaper al-Alam al-Arabi, alarming the Baghdadi Jewish community.
-Lebanese newspaper Al Nida also separately published extractions in 1934.
-The German consulate denied it had been in touch with Al Nida for these initial translations.
+During Nazi Germany era

+Early translations
-Whether a translation published by the Nazi regime would be allowed, ultimately depended on Hitler.
-Fritz Grobba, the German ambassador to the Kingdom of Iraq, played a key role in urging the translation.
-The largest issue was the book's racism.
-Grobba suggested modifying the text "in ways that correspond to the sensitivities of the race conscious Arabs", such as changing "anti-Semitic" to "anti-Jewish", "bastardized" to "dark" and toning down arguments for the supremacy of the "Aryan race".

-Hitler wanted to avoid allowing any modifications, but accepted the Arabic book changes after two years.
-Grobba sent 117 clippings from al-Sabawi's translations, but Bernhard Moritz, an Arabist consultant for the German Government who was also fluent in Arabic, said the proposed translation was incomprehensible and rejected it.
-This particular attempt ended at that time.
+On October 21, 1933, Yunus al-Sabawi published his translations of Mein Kampf in Iraqi newspaper al-Alam al-Arabi, alarming the local Baghdad Jewish community.
+Whether the Nazi regime would allow a translation ultimately depended on Hitler's approval.
+Fritz Grobba, the German ambassador to the Kingdom of Iraq, played a key role in urging the translation, but the book's racism posed a challenge.
+Grobba suggested modifying the text "in ways that correspond to the sensitivities of the race conscious Arabs", such as changing "anti-Semitic" to "anti-Jewish", "bastardized" to "dark", and toning down arguments for the supremacy of the "Aryan race".
+Though Hitler initially resisted modifications, he accepted the Arabic changes on November 12, 1936.
+Grobba sent 117 clippings from al-Sabawi's translations, but Bernhard Moritz, an Arabist consultant for the German Government who was also fluent in Arabic, said the proposed translation was incomprehensible and rejected it, ending this particular attempt.

+Around the same time, Lebanese newspaper Al Nida published extracts from Mein Kampf in early 1934.
+Though the German consulate was not in contact with the paper, it reported favorably on the development.
+Editor Kamil Muruwa sought to publish a full translation and requested financial support from the German government.
+The outcome remains unclear, as the consulate viewed potential Arab contacts in the Levant as unreliable.

+In 1935, Umar Abu Nasr independently published a 108-page book of partial Mein Kampf translations in Beirut, separate from Al Nida.
+While the consulate considered this book, titled Hitler's Struggle, a glorification of Hitler's life, a later publication was described as "an inferior piece of workmanship".
+The second book was called Hitler, the Terrible or The Police of the Dreadful Politician.
+Historian Stefan Wild uses the lack of official German reaction to Abu Nasr's translation to speculate that it was not favorable to Hitler, though copies did reach Tetuan in Morocco.

+Egyptian edition

-Subsequently, the Ministry of Propaganda of Germany decided to proceed with the translation via the German bookshop Overhamm in Cairo.
-The translator was Ahmad Mahmud al-Sadati, a Muslim and the publisher of one of the first Arabic books on National Socialism: Adolf Hitler, za'im al-ishtirakiya al-waṭaniya ma' al-bayan lil-mas'ala al-yahudiya. "(Adolf Hitler, leader of National Socialism, together with an explanation of the Jewish question)."
-The manuscript was presented for Dr. Moritz's review in 1937.
-Once again, he rejected the translation, saying it was incomprehensible.
+Subsequently, the German Ministry of Propaganda ordered a translation through the German bookshop Overhamm in Cairo.
+One translator was Ahmad Mahmud al-Sadati, a Muslim who had published one of the first Arabic books on National Socialism, "Adolf Hitler, za'im al-ishtirakiya al-waṭaniya ma' al-bayan lil-mas'ala al-yahudiya." ("Adolf Hitler, leader of National Socialism, together with an explanation of the Jewish question.").
+When the manuscript was presented for review in 1937, Moritz once again rejected it as incomprehensible.
+Sadati's book was published without his permission and received limited circulatation.